-Information detailing courses offered across Years 10-13 is available online following the links below.
+Information detailing courses being offered in 2019 across Years 9-13 is available online by following the links below.

 As students progress into the senior school at Year 11 the range of subjects that students are required to take reduces.
 The school provides a broad range of subjects to choose from.
-At Year 11 students are expected to take English or Te Reo, Mathematics and Science or Agricultural Science as well as three other courses.
+In 2019 Year 11 students are expected to take ONE semester (½ year) English or Te Reo and Mathematics.
+Students will then select TEN other semesters of courses.
+Note: some courses run for TWO semesters.
+There are also a selection of CONNECTED courses - covering 2 or 3 subjects.
 At this level students study for Level 1 of the National Certificate of Educational Achievement (NCEA).

 Rangiora High School aims to give every student the broadest possible range of opportunities to study the subjects they wish to take.
 The school will make every effort to accommodate student choice but reserves the right to direct students into particular course selections where it deems that to be in the student’s interest.